 is given by $u=u'(w')^{-l/m}|w'|^{\lambda k/m}$, $v=v'$ and $w=w'$, then $\psi_p^{-1}\circ j\circ \psi_q$ is given by $\alpha=xz^{l/m}$, $\beta=y$ and $\gamma=z$.
 Then the normalizations tautologically coincide.
 E.g., assume gcd$(m,n)=1$ and take the free variables $(t,\gamma)$ normalizing $\{\alpha^m=\beta^n\gamma^l\}$ by $\alpha=t^n\gamma^{l/m}$, $\beta=t^m$ and $\gamma=\gamma$.
 Similarly, consider the free variables $(s,z)$ normalizing $\{x^m=y^n\}$ by $x=s^n$, $y=s^m$ and $z=z$.
 Then $(\psi_p^{-1}\circ j\circ \psi_q)^{norm}$ is $t=s$ and $\gamma=z$.

-In particular, {\em the two complex charts $\psi_p^{norm}$ and $\psi_q^{norm}$ of (\ref{NORM1}) induce the same orientation on their images, they identify the strict transform of $\C$ by the same orientation and induce on a normal slice of $\C$ the same orientation } (these are the key gluing--data for a plumbing construction). \end{bekezdes}
+In particular, {\em the two complex charts $\psi_p^{norm}$ and $\psi_q^{norm}$ of \ref{NORM1} induce the same orientation on their images, they identify the inverse image of $\C$ by the same orientation and induce on a normal slice of $\C$ the same orientation.} Note that these are the key gluing--data for a plumbing construction. \end{bekezdes}

-\begin{bekezdes}\labelpar{eq:psi3} On the other hand, {\bf if $p$ is a singular point of $\C$ of type 2}, then $\psi_p$ from (\ref{lh:3}) will {\em not} induce an analytic isomorphism (since $\psi_p$ itself is not birational).
-In this case, (\ref{lh:3}) implies that at the level of normalizations the induced map
+\begin{bekezdes}\labelpar{eq:psi3} On the other hand, {\bf if $p$ is a singular point of $\C$ of type 2}, then $\psi_p$ from \ref{lh:3} {\it does not} induce an analytic isomorphism, since $\psi_p$ itself is not birational.
+In this case, \ref{lh:3} implies that at the level of normalizations the induced map

 is regular and a homeomorphism.
-Nevertheless, one can prove slightly more: \end{bekezdes} \begin{lemma}\labelpar{Lem:CHART} $\psi_p^{norm}$ from (\ref{eq:psi3}) induces a diffeomorphism over $U_p\setminus \{0\}$. \end{lemma} \begin{proof} Let $p$ be a double point of $\C$ of type 2 as in (\ref{lh:3}).
+Nevertheless, one can prove slightly more: \end{bekezdes} \begin{lemma}\labelpar{Lem:CHART} $\psi_p^{norm}$ induces a diffeomorphism over $U_p\setminus \{0\}$. \end{lemma} \begin{proof} Let $p$ be a double point of $\C$ of type 2 as in \ref{lh:3}.
 Then $\C\cap U_p$ is the union of the $u$ and $v$ axes.
 Let $q$ be a generic point on the $v$ axis, --- the other case is completely symmetric.
 Then $q$ is in the image of the following map

 given by the correspondences

 Then $\varphi_{p,v}$ is regular on $U_p\setminus \{z=0\}$, since

 it is birational (its inverse is given by the second set of equations of (\ref{EQ:psi4})), and it is a partial normalization, since $y^m=w^nv^{m'}$.
 Therefore,